BenSaunders1/VisualStudioQuartus/README.md

 An extension for Visual Studio Code that can perform all basic quartus, platform designer, and eclipse functionalities.

 ## How to run (dev environment):
+1. Clone Repo
+2. run `npm install`
-1. Open VSCode in the directory of this repo
+3. Open VSCode in the directory of this repo
-2. press F5 to run the extension, and open the dev environment.
+4. press F5 to run the extension, and open the dev environment.

 ## Current Functionality